What is Seroquel?

 - Stroke that can lead to death can happen in elderly people with dementia who take medicines like Seroquel

 - Neuroleptic malignant syndrome (NMS).
 NMS is a rare but very serious condition that can happen in people who take antipsychotic medicines, including Seroquel.
 NMS can cause death and must be treated in a hospital.
 Call your healthcare provider right away if you become severely ill and have some or all of these symptoms:

 - excessive sweating

 - rigid muscles

 - changes in your breathing, heartbeat, and blood pressure

-- death Increases in blood sugar can happen in some people who take Seroquel.
+- High blood sugar (hyperglycemia).
+High blood sugar can happen if you have diabetes already or if you have never had diabetes.
+High blood sugar could lead to abuild-up of acid in your blood due to ketones (ketoacidosis), coma and death.
+Increases in blood sugar can happen in some people who take Seroquel.
 Extremely high blood sugar can lead to coma or death.
 If you have diabetes or risk factors for diabetes (such as being overweight or a family history of diabetes) your healthcare provider should check your blood sugar before you start Seroquel and during therapy.
 Call your healthcare provider if you have any of these symptoms of high blood sugar (hyperglycemia) while taking Seroquel: